This essay originally appeared in Kol Mevaseret 5775.

 In the Torah, every word is used deliberately and purposefully.
 If there is a word used twice, there are bound to be multiple commentaries on why that is the case.
 If a word is spelled with a slight variation, commentators will find a lesson to be derived from it.
 Throughout Tanach, many people are summoned by HaShem and others, and there are a variety of responses to these summons.
 One outstanding response that is used is “hineini,” literally translated to mean “behold, here I am.”
 This wording seems to combine a certain keenness possibly bordering on zealousness.
 The word “hineini,” with that specific pronunciation, appears throughout Tanach a total of twelve times.
 From multiple interactions within Tanach when people use the word “hineini” one can understand what this ostensibly obscure word means.

 The first time it appears is in relation to Avraham Avinu.
 Avraham had just banished his son, Yishmael, from his home and made a peace treaty with Avimelech.
 Then, HaShem called to Avraham who responded immediately with the one word “hineini”1.
 Rav Shimshon Raphael Hirsch notes that there is a tipcha (cantillation sign) under the word "Avraham" in this posuk to show his readiness to serve HaShem.
 Avraham demonstrated this readiness through his use of the word “hineini”.
 It is interesting to note that Rashi comments on the fact that right before HaShem summoned Avraham, HaShem and the Satan were having a conversation wherein HaShem said that if He asked Avraham to sacrifice Yitzchak, Avraham would oblige.
 When faced with this seemingly unbearable challenge, Avraham didn’t hesitate to prove HaShem correct with the use of the same word “hineini”2.
 Rashi3 there describes the word "hineini" as a response of the pious.
-He continue his explanation and calls it a "phrase of humility and readiness."
+He continued his explanation and calls it a "phrase of humility and readiness."
 Ohr HaChaim explains that HaShem’s call to Avraham and Avraham’s response convey the message that Avraham was responding to HaShem's summon by saying "HaShem, I know that You're about to ask something big of me and I don’t know what it is, but I am ready for anything that you may ask."

 Later on, during Akeidas Yitzchak, a malach called to Avraham by saying his name twice, to which Avraham once again responded "hineini."
 Rashi explains this double language as a "phrasing of endearment" and the Midrash Rabba4 adds that it is also a "language of alacrity."
 Interestingly, Rav Hirsch and the Kli Yakar comment on this double language and say that Avraham needed to be called twice because he was so engrossed in doing the mitzvah and he didn’t want to be distracted.
 This helps prove that his first use of the word “hineini” was not sanctimonious or sacrilegious, but genuine, nor was it a singular event.
 This is proven by the fact that when the malach of HaShem called Avraham, he once again responded with the word "hineini".
 Avraham's use of the word "hineini" in response to the malach portrays the fact that Avraham was always ready and willing to be at HaShem's beck and call.